bterwijn/memory_graph/README.md

 ### dir() ###
-A usefull start is to give it some color, show the list of all its attributes using `dir()`, and setting an empty Slicer to see the attribute list in full.
+A useful start is to give it some color, show the list of all its attributes using `dir()`, and setting an empty Slicer to see the attribute list in full.

 ```python
 import memory_graph as mg